 Staff are reminded of the need to report any concern immediately and without delay.

-Where staff are concerned about an adult working with children in the school, they should use a yellow form to report the concern to the headteacher.
+Where staff are concerned about an adult working with children in the school, they should contact the headteacher.

 If there is a requirement to make a notification to the headteacher whilst away from school, this should be done verbally over the phone and followed up with an email to the head teacher to confirm the discussion.
-The School Safeguarding Manager must be included in this email.

 Concerns around the Headteacher should be directed to the Chair of Governors.